Business

 • If the worker wants to perform work remotely, whether inside or outside the UAE, and with the consent of the employer, the employer may specify a certain number of working hours.

-Calculating overtime compensation
+Calculating overtime compensation of UAE labor laws overtime

 Overtime Rule in UAE

-How Overtime Pay is Calculated in UAE
+How Overtime Pay is Calculated in UAE?

 • Overtime pay in the UAE is typically calculated at different rates, depending on whether the overtime is done during regular working hours, on a rest day, or on a public holiday.